 InuYasha: Naraku speaks politely, but it's obvious that it's merely a sign of mockery, somewhat justified as his current disguise was a noble who used royal dialect.
 After Mount Hakurei, he drops the act completely in favor of being a Smug Super.

 Chang, who is openly friendly with the Lagoon Company.
 During his Breaking Speech moment with Rock, he reveals that his friendliness doesn't mean a thing.

 Envy of Fullmetal Alchemist can sometimes be fairly amusing and seem like a Friendly Enemy, but it's all an act, and Envy is by far one of the most cruel and sadistic characters in the series.
 Father also might qualify.
-He can seem polite and reasonable and is even kind of goofy in his first meeting with the Elric brothers, but beneath it all, he's devoid of empathy towards anyone, and there's plenty of scenes which show him savoring opportunities to torment humans.
+He can seem polite and reasonable and is even kind of goofy in his first meeting with the Elric brothers, but beneath it all, he's devoid of empathy and sees himself as so far above humans that he literally feels nothing, not even hate or contempt, towards them.

 Solf J.Kimblee most certainly qualifies, too.
 He's shown many shades of Wicked Cultured and can be polite, charming, and an all-around charismatic fellow...when he's not making bombs out of women, children, and any other poor saps within arm's length.

 Fuhrer King Bradley comes off at first as a charming family man and Reasonable Authority Figure.
 He's actually a ruthless homunculus, Wrath, who ordered the war in Ishval.

 Even worse in the 2003 Anime where he is revealed to be Pride, where he ordered that war gleefully, and remorselessly killed his own son